WWPCA/IeltsPrep/STRIPE_INTEGRATION_GUIDE.md

 ## Automatic Tax Calculation

 Stripe's automatic tax calculation is enabled for all payments to ensure proper tax compliance in different jurisdictions where our customers are located.
+This feature is particularly important as we operate in multiple countries with varied tax regulations.

 ### Implementation Details

 1. **Customer Address Collection**:
-   - Billing address is collected during payment
+   - Complete billing address is collected during checkout
+   - Address includes country, state/province, city, postal code, and street address
+   - All address components are required for accurate tax calculation
-   - Address is stored in PaymentRecord model
+   - Address information is stored in the PaymentRecord model for compliance and reporting
-   - Used for tax calculation and compliance

 2. **Tax Configuration**:
-   - Automatic tax calculation enabled in all payment intents
+   - Automatic tax calculation is enabled for all payment intents via the `automatic_tax` parameter
+   - Tax rates are determined dynamically based on customer location and current tax regulations
+   - System supports both sales tax (US) and VAT (international) calculation
-   - Tax calculation works in both production and test modes
+   - Tax calculation works in both production and test/sandbox modes

+3. **Country-Specific Considerations**:
-   - Tax rates are determined based on customer location
+   - **United States**: Calculates state and local sales taxes based on precise location

-3. **Test Environment**:
+   - **Canada**: Handles GST, HST, and PST/QST depending on province
+   - **India**: Applies appropriate GST rates
+   - **Nepal, Kuwait, Qatar**: Implements country-specific VAT or sales tax requirements

+4. **Test Environment Support**:
-   - Test environment supports automatic tax calculation
+   - Full tax calculation functionality is available in test/sandbox mode
-   - Testing tool includes address fields for proper tax simulation
+   - Address validation works the same as in production
-   - Simulates real tax rates for testing purposes
+   - Test mode simulates actual tax rates without creating real charges
+   - Comprehensive testing framework available in `tax_verification_script.py`

 ### Code Implementation